 - In another bowl, whisk together the egg, milk, pumpkin puree and melted butter.

 - Fold the dry ingredients into the wet ones and mix until combined.

-- Heat a skillet with a bit of butter over med-heat.
-Then pour in ¼ cup of the mixture and cook each pancake for about 2 mins on each side or until golden.
+- Heat a skillet with a bit of butter over medium heat.
+Then pour in a ladle of the mixture and cook each pancake for about 2 mins on each side or until golden.

 - Serve your pancakes with syrup and extra butter on top.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.